Ladder99/ladder99/README.md

 ### Data diode

-The data diode uses RabbitMQ (a message queue that uses AMQP - Advanced Message Queuing Protocol) and Java applications to transfer data via a one-way UDP connection.
+The data diode uses RabbitMQ and a Java application to transfer data via a one-way UDP connection.

-RabbitMQ is similar to MQTT, but allows different topologies:
+RabbitMQ uses a protocol called AMQP (Advanced Message Queuing Protocol), which is similar to MQTT, but allows different topologies:

 ![rabbitmq](docs/rabbitmq.png)